Anips7/Ml-based-colorization-mode-/README.md

+🎨 ML-Based Image Colorization Model

+This project demonstrates a machine-learning approach for bringing color back into black-and-white photographs.
+Using a pre-trained deep learning model and OpenCV’s DNN module, the notebook automatically predicts realistic color information and reconstructs a colored version of the input image.

 📌 Overview

-This project implements an ML-based image colorization tool that takes grayscale (black & white) images and produces realistic colorized versions using:

-Deep learning colorization model (OpenCV)
+colorize.ipynb contains the full workflow for:

+Loading a grayscale image

-Caffe-based pre-trained network
+Passing it through a Caffe-based colorization network

-LAB color space reconstruction

-Automatic ab-channel prediction

-Jupyter Notebook Workflow (colorize.ipynb)

-This makes it easy to colorize old photos, historical images, sketches, or any grayscale inputs.
+Predicting the missing chrominance channels

+Rebuilding a color image using LAB → BGR conversion

+The goal is to provide a simple, beginner-friendly pipeline for experimenting with image colorization without needing to train a model from scratch.

-✨ Features
+✨ Key Features

-✔ Converts grayscale images to color
+Automatic colorization of black-and-white images

-✔ Uses a pre-trained deep learning model
+Uses a widely adopted pre-trained model (Zhang et al.)

-✔ Clean and simple Jupyter Notebook workflow
+Clean Jupyter Notebook workflow

-✔ LAB → BGR conversion for accurate colors
-✔ Saves the colorized outputs automatically
-✔ Works on CPU (no GPU required)
+Works on CPU — no GPU required

+Saves outputs directly to the images/ folder

-🧠 How It Works
+🧠 Behind the Scenes – How Colorization Works

-Convert image to LAB Color Space
+The colorization model operates in the LAB color space, where:

-L = lightness
+L represents brightness

-a & b = color channels
+a and b represent color channels

+The notebook:

-Feed the L channel to the model
+Converts the input image to LAB

-The network predicts the missing a and b channels.
+Uses the model to predict a and b values

-Merge predicted ab with L
+Combines predicted channels with the original L

-Reconstruct the LAB image.

-Convert LAB → BGR

-Final colorized output image.

-🛠 Technologies Used
+Converts the final image back to BGR to display or save

+🛠 Tools & Dependencies

 Python

-OpenCV (DNN Module)
+OpenCV (cv2.dnn)

 NumPy

 Jupyter Notebook

-Pre-trained Caffe Model (colorization_release_v2.caffemodel)
+Pre-trained Caffe model files

+colorization_deploy_v2.prototxt

+colorization_release_v2.caffemodel

-📂 Project Structure
+📂 Project Layout
 ML-based-colorization-mode-/
 │
 ├── images/